wlicol/coxrsf/README.txt

 These are the R scripts used in this paper

-On fair performance comparison between random survival forest and Cox regression: an example of colorectal cancer study Sirin Cetin, Ayse Ulgen, Isa Dede, Wentian Li SciMedicine Journal, 3(1):66-76 (2021).
+On fair performance comparison between random survival forest and Cox regression: an example of colorectal cancer study

+Sirin Cetin, Ayse Ulgen, Isa Dede, Wentian Li

+SciMedicine Journal, 3(1):66-76 (2021).

 Data file: colorectal.txt
 -------------------------

-These information are provided for 221 colonrectal cancer patients:
+These information are provided for 221 colorectal cancer patients:

  1. age
  2. gender (1=male, 2=female)